brevzin/brevzin.github.io/_posts/2020-11-14-tag-invoke.md

 1. ADL requires globally reserving the identifier.
 You can't have two different libraries using `begin` as a customization point, really.
 Ranges claimed it decades ago.
 2. ADL can't allow writing wrapper types that are transparent to customization.

-Now, the second issue is one of those things that actually only happens in an especially narrow set of circumstances, and not one that I've personally ever run into (the paper cites executors and properties as examples, which is a fairly massive thread of discussion that I have not followed at all).
+Now, the second issue is one of those things that actually only happens in an especially narrow set of circumstances, and not one that I've personally ever run into (the paper cites executors and properties as examples, which is a fairly massive thread of discussion that I have no experience with and have not followed at all).

 So, instead I'll focus on the first point.
 This is an unequivocally real and serious issue.
 C++, unlike C, has namespaces, and we'd like to be able to take advantage that when it comes to customization.
 But ADL, very much by design, isn't bound by namespace.
 With virtual member functions, there are no issues with having `libA::Interface` and `libB::Interface` coexist.
 Likewise with class template specializations - specializing one name in one namespace has nothing to do with specializing a similarly-spelled name in a different namespace.
 But if `libA` and `libB` decide that they both want ADL customization points named `eq`?
 You better hope their arguments are sufficiently distinct or you simply cannot use both libraries.